 Professor Judy Wajcman

-Judy Wajcman joined the LSE as Head of the Sociology Department in January 2009.
+Judy Wajcman is the Anthony Giddens Professor of Sociology at the London School of Economics.
 She was previously Professor of Sociology in the Research School of Social Sciences at the Australian National University.

 Positions held at the OII